IFRS 16, policies, judgements, joint operations, lease and non-lease components, certain disclosures, oil industry

 Leases

 A lease is defined as a contract that conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 At the date at which the underlying asset is made available for Equinor, the present value of future lease payments (including extension options considered reasonably certain to be exercised) is recognised as a lease liability.
 The present value is calculated using Equinor’s incremental borrowing rate.
 A corresponding right-of-use (RoU) asset is recognised, including lease payments and direct costs incurred at the commencement date.
 Lease payments are reflected as interest expense and a reduction of lease liabilities.
-The RoU assets are depreciated over the shorter of each contract’s term and the assets’ useful life.
+The RoU assets are depreciated on a systematic basis, over the shorter of each contract’s term and the assets’ useful life, and in line with Equinor’s policy for depreciation of similar or other relevant underlying assets.

 Many of Equinor’s lease contracts, such as rig and vessel leases, involve several additional services and components, including personnel cost, maintenance, drilling related activities, and other items.
 For a number of these contracts, the additional services represent a not inconsiderable portion of the total contract value.
 Non-lease components within lease contracts are accounted for separately for all underlying classes of assets and reflected in the relevant expense category or (if appropriate) capitalised as incurred, depending on the activity involved.